trpc-group/trpc-go/rpcz/README.md

 The term "RPCZ" first came from Google's internal RPC framework Stubby, based on which Google implemented a similar function in the open source grpc channelz [8], which not only includes information about various channels, but also covers trace information.
 After that, Baidu's open source brpc implemented a non-distributed trace tool based on the distributed trace system Dapper paper [9] published by google, imitating channelz named brpc-rpcz [10].
-The next step is that users need a tool similar to brpc-rpcz for debugging and optimization in tRPC, so tRPC-Cpp first supports similar functionality [11, 12], still keeping the name RPCZ.
+The next step is that users need a tool similar to brpc-rpcz for debugging and optimization in tRPC, so tRPC-Cpp first supports similar functionality, still keeping the name RPCZ.

 The last thing is to support similar functionality to "RPCZ" in tRPC-Go.
-During the implementation process, it was found that with the development of distributed tracing systems, open source systems of opentracing [13] and opentelemetry [14] emerged in the community, and the company also made tianji pavilion [15] internally. tRPC-Go-RPCZ partially borrows the go language implementation of opentelemetry-trace for span and event design, and can be considered as a trace system inside the tRPC-Go framework.
+During the implementation process, it was found that with the development of distributed tracing systems, open source systems of opentracing [11] and opentelemetry [12] emerged in the community. tRPC-Go-RPCZ partially borrows the go language implementation of opentelemetry-trace for span and event design, and can be considered as a trace system inside the tRPC-Go framework.
 Strictly speaking, tRPC-Go-RPCZ is non-distributed, because there is no communication between the different services at the protocol level.
 Now it seems that brpc, tRPC-Cpp and the tRPC-Go implementation of rpcz, named spanz, might be more in line with the original meaning of the suffix "-z".